PNNL-Project/airflow-data-pipeline/README.md

 ## Relationship With Other Services:
-   Airflow works automatically in the docker and provides the ’Hunting service’ with daily prediction data.
+   Airflow works automatically in the docker and provides the ’Alert service’ with daily prediction data.
 Prediction results will be defined as '-1' if there is anything wrong with the original device data.
-All the data is uploaded preserved in the AWS MySQL database.
+All the data is stored back in the AWS MySQL database.

 ## Directions:
    ### (1)'DatabaseSetting.yaml' needs to be changed whenever creating a new project.